 Learning Center Experience

-Dentists are busier than ever as they try to keep up with a growing and aging population and increased demand for dental care in the United States.
-In fact, dental assistants are expected to be among the fastest-growing occupations in the nation through the year 2020.* At Kaplan University, you can get the education and hands-on training required to start your career in dental assisting.
+As dentists try to keep up with a growing and aging population and increased need for dental care in the United States, dental assistants are expected to be in demand.
+In fact, employment of dental assistants is expected to grow 18 percent through 2024, which is much faster than the average of all occupations.* At Kaplan University, you can get the education and hands-on training required to start your career in dental assisting.

 If you want to become an integral part of a dental practice, our Dental Assistant Diploma is designed to provide you with the relevant training, knowledge, and skills.
 You can learn how to perform duties such as radiographs, instrument sterilization, tray setups, four-handed dentistry, equipment maintenance, impressions, model trimming, charting, and dental reception duties.
 We offer classes both in the mornings and afternoons so you have the flexibility to meet the demands of your family, work, and education.